junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angst/SPN-Angst-whole-novel.md

 Cas/Sam: guess that's why we need you

-joke about morally grey: dark grey/light grey (ref?)

 ### Chap.
-6
+6 Light

-> Cas fights Raphael with his god+leviathan part ("rock beats scissor, leviathan beats angel"x2, can win Michael+Lucifer, Raphael no chance, bring him to Cage to witness his brothers, threaten, Raphael comply), cancels out both problems (explodes, used up all god juice, Dean freaks out, Cas survives), all problems solved, world in peace again, TFW back together normal, HE
+> 3 Act: Act 3, twist, climax, wrap up
+>
+> (add setting: the more Cas use god power, the more leviathan-corrupted he is, so they can't keep asking him doing things; Dean keep worry about Cas's condition, Cas still morally grey but only light grey)

+#### Act 1

+> They need to fight off Raphael & go to Cage to face Michael/Lucifer to save Sam's soul, so combine the two tasks together.
+Cas wants to go do all these alone, Dean doesn't let him
+>
+> argument, even fight a little (Cas still a bit grey, beat Dean to protect him, then heal him), eventually agree do everything together, live or die

+#### Act 2

+> 3 Act: Act 3, twist
+>
+> (Action sequence)
+>
+> Cas&Dean go to Raphael and fight with his god+leviathan part, Raphael is no match, Cas drag him to Cage to force him to watch
+>
+> (passing line about Crowley knows better than stop them in this form so not show up)
+>
+> Cas go into Cage in god+leviathan form, fight off Lucifer+Michael (all 4 archangels together can win God-level power, but still can't win Leviathan, "rock beats scissor, leviathan beats angel").
+Cas force grab Sam and Adam's soul back, fix them (heal/wipe broken memories, give Adam a new body), lock Michael/Lucifer back into Cage for Earth's sake
+>
+> Cas threaten ask Raphael if he will obey him now, Raphael fake comply, curse him fake God actual monster and most deserve the Cage, willing for mutual destruction and push Cas together fall into Cage

+#### Act 3

+> 3 Act: Act 3, climax, wrap up
+>
+> Cas in god+leviathan form get beaten up by 3 archangels together, Dean freak out outside, Cas willing to self-sacrifice, self-explode, all red and black and blood and goo
+>
+> (a little bit horror jump scare scene:) after explode, Dean mourn outside, already in widower state, Sam/Adam also there (?); a sudden bloody hand on the wall and pull himself up, Cas barely alive but does survive and climb out of Cage on his own, 3 archangels even worse state, back to primal form
+>
+> turn out cancels out both problems, explosion used up all god juice, powered/poisoned by and kill all leviathan part, Cas is strong/lucky enough to survive
+>
+> all problem solved, world in peace again, TFW back together normal
+>
+> on their way out Crowley doesn't give them trouble, they go home, HE

 ###### [End]